 - Ideally, the car seat should have harness adjusters in order to improve the effectiveness of the seat in the event that a crash occurs.

 - Additionally, a seat that has two-piece retainer clips will also make it difficult for the child to unfasten.

 - Consider both design and material.
-You want a car seat that best fits you, in terms of aesthetics, but also keep in mind that textured fabric is much harder to clean than smooth fabric.
+You want a car seat that best fits you, in terms of aesthetics, but also keeps in mind that textured fabric is much harder to clean than smooth fabric.